pwikapanel/sync/Interface/app icon/README.md

 Note that you have to use the Slice Select tool and choose PNG **in the save for web** dialog.
 You can just drag to select all (cmd-A doesn't work).

 Saving with slices will automatically create a folder called **images** (if you choose the **app icon** folder when saving).
+### Installing the Icon

+Click on the folder icon in the top left corner of the Xcode window.

+Choose **Assets.xcassets** in the second-level SvijaSync folder.

+Double click on each icon to replace it — pay attention to the pixel size in the breadcrumb links above.